BurdaMagazinOrg/module-ad_entity/README.md

 display instruction, giving you the options to act on the <code>slot</code> and its corresponding <code>targeting</code>.

-# Tips for avoiding possible problems
+# Further tips for avoiding possible problems

 It's recommended to always display your Advertising entities through Advertising blocks.
 This way, you're able to change your advertisement